 PS has worked as a freelance writer since 2012.
 When she's not traveling and writing, she helps people with web design and development.

-According to a research, nearly 99% per cent of the working people change their careers five to seven times during the lifetime.
+According to research, nearly 99% per cent of the working people change their careers five to seven times during the lifetime.
 However, there is no standard reason for which people change their career.
 It may arise some questions such as:

 - “Is changing the industry, but working in the similar field is a career change?”